steipete/Aspects/README.md

 Release Notes
 -----------------

+Version 1.3.1

+- Add support for OS X 10.7 or higher. (thanks to @ashfurrow)

 Version 1.3.0

 - Add automatic deregistration.
 - Checks if the selector exists before trying to hook.
 - Improved dealloc hooking. (no more unsafe_unretained needed)